switowski/dotfiles/README.md

 * Point iTerm2 settings folder to: `/Users/switowski/workspace/dotfiles/.config/iterm2_profile`
 * Point Alfred settings to: `~/Dropbox/Backups/Alfred` (requires Dropbox to be installed!)
+* Point BetterTouchTool to use Dropbox for settings synchronziation

 ### Shortcuts